Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Introduction

 \section{Introduction}

 Thermalization of isolated quantum many-body systems in e.g., ultra-cold atomic gases~\cite{eisert2015quantum,schreiber2015observation,schachenmayer2015thermalization,kaufman2016quantum,eigen2018universal,ueda2020quantum, yuan2023ooh,zhou2022thermalization}, trapped ions \cite{smith2016mbl, neyenhuis2017oop, morong2021oos, kyprianidis2021oop}, condensed matter physics~\cite{nandkishore2015many,borgonovi2016quantum}, cosmology~\cite{micha2004turbulent}, and nuclear and high-energy physics~\cite{baier2001bottom,berges2021qcd}, remains a vibrant frontier.
-Most quantum systems thermalize according to the Eigenstate Thermalization Hypothesis (ETH)~\cite{deutsch1991quantum,srednicki1994chaos}, which posits that observables eventually attain thermal values after long unitary evolution~\cite{rigol2008thermalization,d2016quantum}.
+Most quantum systems thermalize according to the Eigenstate Thermalization Hypothesis (ETH)~\cite{deutsch1991quantum,srednicki1994chaos}, which posits that, under broadly applicable conditions, the long-time average of certain observables agrees with microcanonical predictions~\cite{rigol2008thermalization,d2016quantum}.
 Yet, probing large quantum many-body systems {\it undergoing} thermalization is inherently challenging due to the non-equilibrium nature of the process, which precludes using first-principle classical computational techniques.
 Recent advancements in quantum information theory and experiment~\cite{grumbling2019quantum,arute2019quantum,deutsch2020harnessing,bluvstein2021controlling,evered2023high} have brought this topic within immediate experimental reach, potentially enabling, via quantum simulation~\cite{cirac2012goals,daley2022practical,bauer2023quantum}, verification of important thermalization paradigms, and discovery of novel principles grounded in quantum information science.